anhnguyenvv/vietnamese-text-analyzer/README.md

 **Note:**
 - Make sure the backend is running and accessible at the address specified in `REACT_APP_API_BASE` if you use development mode.
 - When deploying, only `npm run build` is needed for the frontend; Flask will serve the static files automatically.
-- For further deployment instructions, see the frontend's own README in `front-end/README.md`.
+- For further deployment instructions, see the frontend's [README](/front-end/README.md).